Eduventures® Research Analysts

 Richard Garrett, Eduventures Chief Research Officer

-Richard Garrett is Chief Research Officer, spearheading the company’s research arm.
-Richard has 20 years experience in higher education research, consulting and policy.
-He combines his work on the Eduventures Research team with leading the Observatory on Borderless Higher Education, a think tank focused on global developments in online learning, internationalization and commercial activity and partnerships.
-The Observatory is part of i-graduate, the UK higher education research and consulting firm.
+Richard Garrett is Chief Research Officer at Eduventures.
+Richard has nearly 25 years of experience in higher education research, consulting and policy.
+From 2015-2019, Richard was also Director of the Observatory on Borderless Higher Education, a think tank, part of Tribal Group, focused on global developments in online learning, internationalization and commercial activity and partnerships.
 Prior to Eduventures, Richard was North America Director for i-graduate, working with clients of the International Student Barometer, the world’s largest survey of the international student experience.
 From 2005-2013, Richard led Eduventures online higher education practice.
-Richard has also worked as a researcher in the School of Education at the University of Surrey in the UK and as a policy analyst at the UK Quality Assurance Agency for Higher Education.
+Richard has also worked as a researcher in the School of Education & Continuing Studies at the University of Surrey in the UK and as a policy analyst at the UK Quality Assurance Agency for Higher Education.
 He has a Bachelor’s and Master’s degree from King’s College London and a Postgraduate Certificate in Education from the University of Cambridge.

 Catherine Birdwell, Director, Client Services